-2. “Last Christmas” isn’t really a Christmas song.
+2. It isn’t really a Christmas song.

 There’s nothing in “Last Christmas” about Santa, reindeer, trees, snow, or anything we typically associate with the holiday.
 Rather, the song is about a failed romance that just happens to have begun on December 25, when Michael gave someone his heart, and ended on December 26, when this ungrateful person “gave it away.”

-By the time Wham! recorded “Last Christmas” in August (yes, August) 1984, Michael had taken full control of the group.
+By the time Wham! recorded “Last Christmas” in August (yes, August) of 1984, Michael had taken full control of the group.
 In addition to writing and producing the song, Michael insisted on playing the Roland Juno-60 synth in the studio.
 “George wasn’t a musician,” engineer Chris Porter said.
 “It was a laborious process, because he was literally playing the keyboards with two or three fingers.”
 Michael even jangled those sweet sleigh bells himself.

-4. “Last Christmas” didn’t reach #1 on the UK charts.
+4. “Last Christmas” didn’t reach No. 1 on the UK charts until 2021.

-“Last Christmas” was bested on the UK charts by Band Aid’s “Do They Know It’s Christmas,” an all-star charity single benefiting Ethiopian famine relief.
+When it was first released, “Last Christmas” was bested on the UK charts by Band Aid’s “Do They Know It’s Christmas,” an all-star charity single benefiting Ethiopian famine relief.
 Michael sang on “Do They Know It’s Christmas,” and was so committed to the cause that he donated his profits from “Last Christmas” to helping the African nation.

 Jimmy Eat World, Hilary Duff, Good Charlotte, Ariana Grande, Carly Rae Jepsen, Gwen Stefani, and Taylor Swift are just a few of the artists who’ve covered “Last Christmas” over the years.
-The strangest rendition may be the 2006 dance version by the Swedish CGI character Crazy Frog, which reached #16 on the UK charts.
+The strangest rendition may be the 2006 dance version by the Swedish CGI character Crazy Frog, which reached No. 16 on the UK charts.

-While millions of people delight in hearing “Last Christmas” every year, an internet game called Whamageddon encourages players to avoid the song from December 1 to 24.
+While millions of people delight in hearing “Last Christmas” every year, an internet game known as Whamageddon encourages players to avoid the song from December 1 to 24.
 The rules are simple: Once you hear the original Wham! version of “Last Christmas” (remixes and covers don’t count), you’re out.
 You then admit defeat on social media with the hashtag #Whamageddon and wait for your friends to suffer the same fate.
 Note: The rules prohibit you from “deliberately sending your friends to Whamhalla.”

-10. George Michael was involved in 2019's Last Christmas movie.
+10. Michael was involved in 2019's Last Christmas movie.